 Rainbow Educator Program

-The Rainbow Educators (REs) are a group of students, staff, alumni/ae and faculty who create and present workshops at the University of San Diego.
+The Rainbow Educators (REs) are a group of students, staff, faculty, and alumni/ae who create and present workshops at the University of San Diego.
 In the past, workshops have been offered to residence halls, athletic teams, staff and faculty groups, Greek organizations and student clubs.
-The workshops are interactive, dynamic and fun; they include films, role plays, visualizations, Q&A and personal stories.
+The workshops are interactive and dynamic; they include videos, role-plays, visualizations, Q&A, and personal stories.

 Rainbow Educator Advisory Team